 "She's come under the spell of the infinite Usami charm," Akihiko drawled as he headed towards the door.
 He grabbed his keys from where Hiroki had set them on the low table in the entry way after picking them up from where he had dropped them on the floor on his way in.

-Akihiko gathered his coat, slipped into his shoes, and stepped out.
+Gathering his coat, Akihiko slipped into his shoes, and stepped out.

 Yeah, I know all about that goddamn Usami charm, Hiroki thought miserably as he heard the door click shut.